 Stand in a doorway.
 Grasp the doorjamb with the hand on the frozen side.
 Your arm should be bent.

-With the other hand, hold the elbow on the frozen side firmly against your body.
+With the other hand, hold the elbow on the side with the involved frozen (stiff) shoulder firmly against your body.

 Standing in the same spot, rotate your body away from the doorjamb.
 Stop when you feel the stretch in the shoulder.
-Try to hold the stretch for 5 seconds.
+At first, try to hold the stretch for 5 seconds.